floydhub/floyd-docs/docs/examples/deep_corrector.md

 ## Serve model through REST API

 FloydHub supports seving mode for demo and testing purpose.
-If you run a job with `--mode serve` flag, FloydHub will run the `app.py` file in your prorject and attach it to a dynamic service endpoint:
+Before serving your model through REST API, you need to create a `floyd_requirements.txt` and declare the flask requirement in it.
+If you run a job with `--mode serve` flag, FloydHub will run the `app.py` file in your project and attach it to a dynamic service endpoint:

 ```bash